 SINU Acting Vice-Chancellor, Donald Malasa and Telekom CEO, Loyley Ngira signed a contract on June 19th for Telekom to supply and install/commission a Phase 2 of fibre reticulation system on Kukum Campus.

 The reticulation will link the Vice-Chancellor’s office, Institute of Tourism and Hospitality, School of Nursing and Allied Health Sciences, School of Business and Management, Business Investment and Commercial Services Department, Research Department and students’ general computer lab via fibre.
-The installation will further enhance internet services in these areas to implement internet based services such as voice over IP system, CCTV cameras etc.
+The installation will further enhance internet-based services in these areas to implement internet based services such as voice over IP system, CCTV cameras, etc.

 Each party had agreed to work together to support SINU in its endeavour to improve ICT services to enhance teaching and learning at the university